vierofernando/username601/README.md

 [![Support Server](https://discord.com/api/guilds/688373853889495044/embed.png?style=banner1)](https://discord.gg/HhAPkD8)

 Hello, fellow discord bot programmer!
 Welcome to my githoob page.
 This project is **Open Source for Everyone!
-(Good luck copy pasting lol)** Written entirely in **discord.py**.
+(Good luck copy pasting lol)** Written entirely in **discord.py**.<br>
+Username601 is a multi-purposed general-purpose sh*t-purpose bot with over 200 commands.
+Please add it to your server!
+It's worth it! :v<br>
+Everything filled on the details below are automatic.<br>

+Category folder is a cogs folder, modules folder is basically "tools" folder.
+Anything else are misc.<br>
+`heroku-tools.py` is just a file i made for people who hosts their bot through heroku.<br>
+it will automatically creates files for you (i like automatic stuff cuz i am lazy lol)<br>

 *P.S: All commits with the message "Updated Files for public version of Username601" is entirely automatic!*